 1. Pla aintiff estir nates the comp letion date of th e project for which it file d this case as: The Reporting Parties estimate that they will begin discovery by and complete it by 3.
 The e Reportin ng Parties estima ate that they will l be ready to select a me diator in this case not earlier thar and to comp lete mediation n ot earlier than · 4.
 Th e Reportin ng Parties estima ate that any mot ion pursuant to N.C.
 Gen n.
 Stat. §40A-47 / N.C.
-Gen. Stat. § 1 .36-108 or any dispositive motions would b be ready for hearing by The Reporting Parties estimate that, if this case is not settled, it would be ready for trial on The Reporting Parties have consulted, or attempted to consult, any other parties whose positions on the - other parties whose positions on t ma atters addr ressed in this re port are as follow ws:
+Gen. Stat. § 1 .36-108 or any dispositive motions would b be ready for hearing by §136-108 or any dispositive motions would be ready for hearing by The Reporting Parties estimate that, if this case is not settled, it would be ready for trial on The Reporting Parties have consulted, or attempted to consult, any other parties whose positions on the - other parties whose positions on t ma atters addr ressed in this re port are as follow ws:

 Th is the day of 20 ·

 By:

-Plaintiff Defendant + for Plaintiff for Defendant Plaintiff Defendant Attorney for Plaintiff Attorney for Defendant
+Plaintiff Defendant + • for Plaintiff for Defendant Plaintiff Defendant Attorney for Plaintiff Attorney for Defendant

 ne: Name:

 ress: Address: